 When does anger become a problem?

 When you perceive a wrong against yourself, it is normal to feel anger.
 However, when you feel angry about every little wrong that has been done to you, or if you react violently in anger, you may have an anger management problem.

 Such anger management problems will end up in crises, where relationships or even careers are destroyed.
-In order to prevent that from happening, you need to first recognize the signs that you have anger management issues.
+In order to prevent that from happening, you need to first recognise the signs that you have anger management issues.

 Warning Signs of Anger Management Problems